Taking Melatonin Regularly May Fight Obesity and Diabetes

 You can also boost your melatonin levels by being intentional about seeking out natural light during the early morning hours.
 Light is the primary cue for the body’s sleep and wake cycle.
 By heading outdoors within the first hour of waking up, you will enjoy the benefits of direct sunlight exposure.
 Keep in mind that sunlight filtered through a window or sunglasses may not have the same effect as the natural light in your eyes.

 Taking Melatonin Regularly Fights Obesity and DiabetesMany health-conscious individuals have turned to melatonin supplements as a way to regulate the production of this hormone and their sleep patterns in the process.
 The use of supplements is an easy and cost-effective way to ensure that your body has the melatonin that it needs to support consistent sleep patterns.
-And as the recent study suggests, as a bonus, it may also help to stave off the onset of obesity and diabetes.
 Choosing a high quality melatonin supplement with a pulsatile-release formula will ensure that you are getting melatonin in a pattern that mimics your body’s natural production of this important substance.